 After 10 years of study, the Bay Foundation came up with a simple solution to restore the natural balance and health of the kelp forests off the coast of Palos Verdes and to assure the supply of plump, delicious uni to sushi lovers everywhere.
 Tom Ford and his team of scientists/divers have been carefully culling the excess sea urchin population one at a time by hand, eliminating the scrawny, sickly inedible specimen to make room for the healthy, strong sea urchins to survive, thrive and reproduce.

 It is a slow and laborious process, but Tom and the Bay Foundation hope to restore 150 acres of underwater kelp beds below Terranea by the time the project is complete, and they will continue to monitor the kelp forests’ regrowth.
-“Regardless of global stress, climate change, etc., the balance of the ecosystem can be managed,” he insists.
+“Regardless of global stress, climate change, etc., the balance of the ecosystem can be managed locally,” he insists.

 It might be a gradual process, but the end results are worth it.
 “It’s not just good for the planet; it’s good for your plate, if you’re a uni fan!”
 Tom laughs.

 He has spent thousands of hours restoring the kelp beds below Terranea.
 “I wish all my fellow scuba divers could see how beautiful it is,” he says.
 “What I enjoy most about being a Los Angeles resident is the opportunity to enjoy our beaches, our mountains and cliffsides.
-Forty-two million people visit our beaches every year.
+Over seventy million people visit our beaches every year.
 I hope everybody who comes to our coast has as rich an experience as I have and gets to enjoy the gorgeous setting and diverse community of people who live and visit here.”

 Raising awareness of the fragility of our natural surroundings is just as important as scientific study and fieldwork.